capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 All four protocols allow you to add new fields to a schema over time, without breaking backwards-compatibility.
 New fields will be ignored by old binaries, and new binaries will fill in a default value when reading old data.

+SBE, however, does not allow you to add new variable-width fields inside of a sub-object (group), as it is the application's responsibility to explicitly iterate over every variable-width field when reading.
+When an old app not knowing about the new nested field fails to cover it, its buffer pointer will get out-of-sync.

 **Zero-copy**

 The central thesis of all three competitors is that data should be structured the same way in-memory and on the wire, thus avoiding costly encode/decode steps.